The Blacklist: Redemption: Development

 In March 2016, NBC began developing a spin-off series created by The Blacklist creator Jon Bokenkamp and showrunner John Eisendrath, who would both executive produce with John Davis and John Fox, the rest of their team from the original series.
 The project stars Famke Janssen as Susan "Scottie" Hargrave and Ryan Eggold reprising his role as Tom Keen, and was conceived to highlight a similar dynamic between Scottie and Tom to what Raymond "Red" Reddington (James Spader) has to Liz Keen (Megan Boone) on The Blacklist.
 Additionally, Janssen first appeared in the role in The Blacklist episode "Susan Hargrave" in May, with the following episode, "Alexander Kirk", serving as a backdoor pilot for the potential series.
 The new series, named The Blacklist: Redemption, was ordered on May 14.
 In October, David Amann was named the series' showrunner and executive producer.
 The series aired on Thursdays at 10 p.m., the same slot its mother series had for its fourth season.
 On May 12, 2017, NBC canceled the series after one season and Eggold returned to his role on The Blacklist.
-The Hollywood Reporter reported that the network made this decision following the first season's disappointed ratings compared to The Blacklist.
+The Hollywood Reporter reported that the network made this decision following the first season's disappointing ratings compared to The Blacklist.